Behavior Consultations

 Veterinary checkin

-Completion of the veterinary referral form is strongly recommended before pursuing a behavior consultation.
-Before making any diagnoses or suggesting a plan for behavior modification, I like to speak to your regular veterinarian about any potential physical ailments that may be contributing to the observed behavior.
-If your horse has not had a veterinary checkup in the last few months (or since the problem behavior began), I do require strongly recommend this prior to a consultation appointment.
+A veterinary appointment is strongly recommended before pursuing a behavior consultation.
+If your horse has not had a veterinary checkup in the last few months (or since the problem behavior began), I recommend scheduling one prior to the consultation appointment.
 In non-emergency cases, the time between initial contact and our scheduled appointment is a good window to create an appointment with your preferred veterinarian.
+I am always happy to provide a copy of consultation findings to your veterinarian.

 Consultation

 Consultations are ~90 minutes in length, though may extend up to 2 hours.
 Consultations can be held on-site where your horse is, or they can be hosted virtually if you have a smartphone and good cell service.
 During the consultation, we will tour your equine’s facilities.
 You can introduce me to the people and animals who interact most with your equines and any owners or facility managers.
 To ensure confidentiality, at least part of the consultation will be held in a quiet location where you and I can talk privately about any concerns you have.
-By the end of the consultation, I will provide you with 3 triage steps that you can take to reduce the problem behavior immediately.
+By the end of the consultation, we will have discussed possible treatment plans and guidelines for behavior modification (if recommended).
+Within 24 hours of the consultation, I will provide you with 3 triage steps with which to immediately begin addressing the problem behavior.

 Follow-UP Lesson